vortexmakes/rkh-examples/blinky.cmake.package/README.md

 #### _CMakeLists.txt_
-CMake is controlled by input files that by convention are called CMakeLists.txt, which lists both configuration commands as well as dependencies between source files and targets.
+CMake is controlled by input files that by convention are called `CMakeLists.txt`, which lists both configuration commands as well as dependencies between source files and targets.
 A CMake-based build system is organized as a set of high-level logical targets.
 Each target corresponds to an executable or library, or is a custom target containing